vfx-rs/ptex-bind/README.md

 Branches will be created for older versions in the future when newer major or minor Ptex releases are available.

+The tags in this repository correspond to the `ptex` crate versions.
+The `ptex` crate version will be tagged and released with a non-v0 version number that matches the underlying C++ Ptex library once the `ptex` crate is feature-complete.

 ## Generating ptex-sys